School of Mathematics Teaching

 If you have SQA Highers/Advanced Highers:

-2. You may take this course if you have Advanced Higher Mathematics Grade B;
+2. You may take this course if you have Advanced Higher Mathematics at Grade B.

 3. You may not take this course if you have Advanced Higher Mathematics at Grade A.